academic-initiative/skillsbuild/watsonx/watsonx-ml-ds-lab.md

 AutoAI will automatically build different pipelines and compare them to each other based on the metrics specified in the experiment settings.
 In this example, the pipelines will be optimized and ranked for accuracy & run time.

 You will see the top performing pipeline in the leaderboard.
-The table will show you the algorithm used, the accuracy, the enhancements ([hyperparameter optimization](https://ibm.biz/BdGaXG) and [feature engineering](https://ibm.biz/BdGaXK)) as well as the build time for each pipeline candidate.
+The table will show you the algorithm used, the accuracy, the enhancements <a href="https://ibm.biz/BdGaXG" target="_blank">hyperparameter optimization</a> and <a href="https://ibm.biz/BdGaXK" target="_blank">feature engineering</a> as well as the build time for each pipeline candidate.

 <br/>![Progress map and leaderboard in AutoAI](images/ml-ds-autoai01.png)